Richard Walker, Baron Walker of Broxton: Politics

 In 2023, he revealed he was a Conservative Party candidate to stand for election to the House of Commons.
-He later quit the party and labelled it 'out of touch' and withdrew from the list of potential MPs.
+He later quit the party after failing to be selected for a Parliamentary seat, despite writing a letter to Rishi Sunak ‘begging’ to be allowed one, and labelled it 'out of touch’.
+He also withdrew from the list of potential MPs.
 In January 2024, Walker announced that he would be supporting Labour leader Keir Starmer to be the next Prime Minister of the United Kingdom.

+He was appointed to the House of Lords by Prime Minister, Keir Starmer in January 2026.
+He became Lord Walker of Broxton.
+In February 2026, Keir Starmer directly appointed Walker to be the Government's expert Cost of Living Champion.The voluntary role will focus on providing ideas, advice and expertise across the whole of government to deliver on easing the cost of living for families.

+In June 2026, Walker delivered an interim report to the Government in his role as Cost of Living Champion.
+The report considered household costs including energy, debt and recurring bills, as well as wider issues relating to welfare and youth unemployment.

 Charity fundraising

 In May 2023, Richard Walker successfully summited Everest with the aim of raising £1 million for The National Brain Appeal.
-His efforts were directed towards establishing the world’s first Rare Dementia Support Centre.
+His efforts were directed towards establishing the world's first Rare Dementia Support Centre.
 Walker was accompanied by renowned mountaineer Kenton Cool, who has now achieved a record 17 ascents of Everest.

-Walker embarked on this expedition in honor of his mother, Lady Walker, who was diagnosed with young-onset Alzheimer's over ten years ago.
+Walker embarked on this expedition in honour of his mother, Lady Walker, who was diagnosed with young-onset Alzheimer's over ten years earlier.

-The funds raised from this endeavor were allocated to the development of a pioneering center dedicated to supporting individuals and families affected by inherited, atypical, and young-onset dementias.
+The funds raised from this endeavour were allocated to the development of a pioneering center dedicated to supporting individuals and families affected by inherited, atypical, and young-onset dementias.

 This climb also commemorated the 50th anniversary of the Iceland Food Charitable Foundation.
-The Foundation is integral to Iceland Foods' commitment to philanthropy, encapsulated in their ‘Doing it Right’ philosophy.
+The Foundation is integral to Iceland Foods' commitment to philanthropy, encapsulated in their 'Doing it Right' philosophy.
 As of 2025 the Foundation focuses on dementia, the environment, wellbeing, and children.

-To date, it has raised over £37 million to advance dementia diagnosis, improve treatments, and ultimately find a cure.
+As of July 2024 it had raised over £37 million to advance dementia diagnosis, improve treatments, and ultimately find a cure.

 In 2024 Richard Walker ran the London Marathon to raise money for Alzheimer's Research UK.
 He collapsed near Mile 25 with heatstroke and almost died, but was saved by volunteer paramedics from St John Ambulance whom he credited with saving his life.

 Walker has helped raise over £10 million for dementia research, including a £10 million gift from the IFCF to support the creation of a world-first Rare Dementia Support Centre at UCL.
-He continues to support Alzheimer’s Research UK and CALM (Campaign Against Living Miserably) through public awareness and funding.
+He continues to support Alzheimer's Research UK and CALM (Campaign Against Living Miserably) through public awareness and funding.